 The Board has established a Compensation Committee.
-The Compensation Committee is composed of Messrs.
+The Compensation Committee is currently composed of Messrs.
 Cademartori, Pastino and Stevens.
-As determined by the Board, each of the members of the Compensation Committee is an Independent Director and satisfies the independence requirements of The Nasdaq Global Select Market listing standards.
-Mr. Cademartori serves as Chairman of the Compensation Committee.
-The Compensation Committee determines compensation for Kohlberg Capital's executive officers, in addition to administering the Company's Amended and Restated 2006 Equity Incentive Plan and the Company's Amended and Restated Non-Employee Director Plan.
-The Compensation Committee Charter, as approved by the Board, can be found in the Corporate Governance section of the Company's website at www.kohlbergcap.com.
+As determined by the Board, each of the members of the Compensation Committee is an Independent Director.
+Mr. Cademartori, who currently serves as the Chairman of the Compensation Committee, has determined to not stand for re-election to the Board at the Meeting.
+The Board and the Nominating and Corporate Governance Committee have nominated Mr. Ward to fill Mr. Cademartori's seat on the Board.
+After the Meeting, the Board expects to appoint Mr. Ward to the Compensation Committee upon his election to the Board and select a new chairman of the Compensation Committee.
+The Compensation Committee determines compensation for KCAP Financial's executive officers, in addition to administering the Company's equity compensation plans.
+The Compensation Committee Charter, as approved by the Board, can be found in the Corporate Governance section of the Company's website at www.kcapfinancial.com.